Best Self-Care Tips to Help You Commit to Your Goals

 Social connections are incredibly important to your overall well-being.
 Focusing your time and energy on positive people can have a dramatic impact on your everyday life and longevity.

-If the thought of attending a family gathering or social outing is overwhelming at this point, set up a lunch date with a friend.
-If being inside a restaurant feels uncomfortable, take your meal outside (provided the weather is nice).
-Having a one-on-one conversation is a great way to get back into the swing of things socially.
+Set up a lunch date with a friend and eat your meal outside if the weather is nice.
+Having a one-on-one conversation with a friend or family member is a great way to get back into the swing of things socially.

 Pamper Yourself